zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_MINI_DEPLOYMENT.md

 | Host Machine  | 192.168.70.129 |
 | dsTest gNB/UE | 192.168.18.184 |

-We are provided both scenarios (with and without `NRF`) as reference but we will analyze only the with `NRF` scenario.
+We are providing both scenarios (with and without `NRF`) as reference but we will only analyze the scenario with `NRF`.

 | PCAP/LOG files for Mini w/ NRF                                                            | PCAP/LOG files for Mini w/o NRF |
 | ----------------------------------------------------------------------------------------- | ------------------------------- |